MarissaWood/ys-playlist-builder/README.md

 In the future I would like to add the following features:
 + drag reorder songs in playlist
 + input field for the name of the playlist they are saving
-+ disable the save playlist button after it is clicked to prevent duplicate playlists from being formed.
 + make the song card disappear from search results after it is added to the playlist.